garlicdevs/Arcade-Learning-Environment/README.md

 ```

-If you use the ALE with sticky actions (flag `repeat_action_probability`), or if you use the different game flavours (mode and difficulty switches), we ask you that you also cite the following:
+If you use the ALE with sticky actions (flag `repeat_action_probability`), or if you use the different game flavours (mode and difficulty switches):

 *M. C. Machado, M. G. Bellemare, E. Talvitie, J. Veness, M. J. Hausknecht, M. Bowling.
 Revisiting the Arcade Learning Environment: Evaluation Protocols and Open Problems for General Agents,  CoRR abs/1709.06009, 2017.*